Gimenez Claims Victory in Congressional Race Over Mucarsel-Powell

 "This election has seen historic levels of turnout in Florida and across the nation.
 What we are seeing now is our democratic process at work," the statement went on to say.
 "I look forward to a final result when all the votes have been counted and everyone's voice has been heard."

-Those who attended a party for Muscarsel-Powell in Wynwood say the district may have shifted.
+Those who attended a party for Mucarsel-Powell in Wynwood said the district may have shifted.

 "These are folks that may have voted for (former President) Obama in 2012 and may have gone as far as to vote for (Andrew) Gillum in 2018, but there is a messaging around socialism and the economy," said former state senator Dwight Bullard, who currently serves as political director of the New Florida Majority.